ITfoxtec/FoxIDs/docs/login.md

 ![FoxIDs login](images/parties-login.svg)

-The up-party login user interface authenticates users in a one-step user interface with the username and password on the same page.
-In the future, a two-step login interface will be added hawing the username and password input on two separate pages.
+The up-party login user interface authenticates users in a two-step login interface with the username and password input on two separate pages.

+## Home Realm Discovery (HRD)

+HRD domain with *

 ## Two-factor authentication (2FA/MFA)
 A up-party login support multi-factor authentication (MFA) by supporting two-factor authentication (2FA) with an authenticator app.